Battle of Velestino: 27 April

 On 26 April, a "Mixed Brigade" was established to occupy the Velestino position.
 It was formed around the 3rd Brigade (7th and 8th Infantry Regiments) commanded by Colonel Konstantinos Smolenskis, with the addition of the 6th Evzone Battalion, a mountain artillery battalion, an engineer company from the 2nd Engineer Battalion, and a cavalry company.
 Two days later, a field artillery battery from the 2nd Artillery Regiment was added to it.
 Due to shortage of rail carriages, most of this force moved from Farsala to Velestino on foot.
 Only the Evzone Battalion, an engineer company, and an infantry company of the 7th Regiment's III Battalion (III/7) were sent by rail, arriving at Velestino at 11:00 on 27 April.
-There they established a defensive position around the Velestino railway station, and deployed a company to cover the eaves of the forest to the east, near the fork of railway line from Larissa to Volos and Farsala.
+There they established a defensive position around the Velestino railway station, and deployed a company to cover concealed forces in the forest to the east, near the fork of railway line from Larissa to Volos and Farsala.
 The artillery and cavalry arrived next, around 15:00, with the rest of the troops following behind on foot.
 Only towards the end of the day were trains found to carry the 8th Regiment's III Battalion (III/8), an infantry company, and Colonel Smolenskis himself to the area.

 On the Ottoman side, the commander-in-chief, Edhem Pasha, dispatched a mixed force to capture Volos, as the Ottomans had received information that the latter city was held by only 200 men.
 The force, under Suleiman Pasha, was composed of the 13th and 14th Cavalry Regiments plus three companies of the 6th Imperial Horse Guards Regiment (12 companies in total), a horse artillery battery, and the 3rd Bursa Regiment of the 5th Infantry Division.
 Setting out from Larissa at 10:00 on 27 April, they moved via Gherli (modern Armenio) and its cavalry vanguard reached the area of Velestino at 17:30 on 27 April, when they crossed the bridge of Rizomylos.

 The Greek forces at Velestino, themselves having arrived hours before, only became aware of the Ottoman approach at 17:00.
 Immediately the 6th Evzone Battalion, along with the other units on site, deployed its forces: two companies moved to the direction of the Ottoman advance, two others moved to occupy the height of Velestino and Ovrias Gala, and another company covered the artillery, which took position around the railway station.
 The two cavalry squadrons were ordered to launch a spoiling attack against the Ottoman advance.
 At 17:30, as the Ottomans were crossing the Rizomylos bridge and their leading cavalry company was approaching Velestino, the Evzones opened fire.